 Siblings of children with disability often have ups and downs that affect the way they feel and behave.
 But sometimes children don’t ‘bounce back’ from the downs, and this starts to affect other parts of their lives.
 This can be a sign that children are having mental health problems.
 It’s a good idea to get professional support if you notice that your child is:

 - being more irritable

-- showing less interest in things she used to enjoy
+- showing less interest in things they used to enjoy

-- avoiding or being aggressive towards her sibling with disability
+- avoiding or being aggressive towards their sibling with disability

 - having trouble with schoolwork